-This Offering Statement (this "Disclosure") is furnished solely to prospective investors through the crowdfunding portal available at [www.nextseed.com](http://www.nextseed.com) and each subdomain thereof (the "Portal") and operated by NextSeed US LLC, a Delaware limited liability company ("NextSeed"), for the sole purpose of evaluating investments in certain securities ("Securities") offered by Bravery Chef Hall, LP, a Texas limited partnership ("Bravery" or the "Issuer").
+This Offering Statement (this "Disclosure") is furnished solely to prospective investors through the crowdfunding portal available at www.nextseed.com and each subdomain thereof (the "Portal") and operated by NextSeed US LLC, a Delaware limited liability company ("NextSeed"), for the sole purpose of evaluating investments in certain securities ("Securities") offered by PST Evergreen Investment, Inc., a California corporation ("MUMU Hot Pot" or the "Issuer").
 The Securities, in the form of promissory notes in increments of \$100 (each, a "Note" and together, the "Notes"), will be issued pursuant to, and will be governed by, a note purchase agreement among the Issuer and the purchasers of the Securities (the "NPA").
-The Issuer is seeking to raise a minimum of \$200,000 and maximum of \$1,000,000 through the offer and sale of Securities on the Portal (the "Offering") in reliance on the exemption from registration pursuant to Section 4(a)(6) (the "4(a)(6) Exemption") of the U.S. Securities Act of 1933 (the "Securities Act") and the regulations promulgated with respect thereto ("Regulation Crowdfunding").
+The Issuer is seeking to raise a minimum of \$150,000 and maximum of \$400,000 through the offer and sale of Securities on the Portal (the "Offering") in reliance on the exemption from registration pursuant to Section 4(a)(6) (the "4(a)(6) Exemption") of the U.S. Securities Act of 1933 (the "Securities Act") and the regulations promulgated with respect thereto ("Regulation Crowdfunding").